senescence.info logo

 Myth #6: Economic disaster would result with the collapse of healthcare

-Myth #7: Overpopulation would be a problem
+Myth #7: Overpopulation would lead to a global catastrophe

-Myth #8: Human trials would be dangerous
+Myth #8: Human trials of an "anti-aging pill" would be dangerous

 Myth #9: Humankind as we know it would change